-Overall, the course addresses how professional practice is intertwined with individual and institutional values and how this varies in differing vocational contexts.
-This course builds upon and completes the profiling course “values and relationships in professional practice”, which is of fundamental importance in a majority of VID’s programs.
-It highlights the basic thinking and academic conditions related to the study of professional and diaconal practices.
+This course highlights the basic thinking and academic conditions related to the study of professional and diaconal practices.
 It emphasizes and relates values and practice to public/faith-based/third-sector health and social services.
-Values, ethical references, spirituality and fundamental purpose are emphasized.
+Values, ethical references and spirituality are emphasized.
 Further, the course frames such professional practices and values through the development of differing welfare models and increasing pluralism.
-Overall, the course address how professional practice is intertwined with individual and institutional values and how this varies in differing vocational contexts.
+Overall, the course addresses how professional practice is intertwined with individual and institutional values and how this varies in differing vocational contexts.
 Thus, central theories of practice, professionalism and an inter-disciplinary approach are emphasized.

 The work will consist of a combination of lectures and student activities through discussions, presentations of and responding to PhD projects